cathei/Svelto.ECS.Schema/docs/basic-rows.md

 By making layers with Interface Rows, you'll have flexiblity to define and modify traits used over multiple Descriptor Rows.

 ### Summary
-We looked into how to define Rows.
+We looked into how to define Result Sets and Rows.
 [Next Document](basic-schemas.md) we'll see how to define Schemas using Rows we defined.